 Explore Charlecote's gardens in winter

 The lush swathes of colour in the borders are long gone, but there are still delights all around the gardens in winter, with hints of spring to come - you just have to look a little harder.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and whatever the weather, you’ll find our gardeners – staff and volunteers – at work all year round.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.

 Stoop to find a hidden delight in the woodland garden that you wouldn’t have spotted if perhaps you hadn’t sheltered from a shower.
-Scented shrubs like mahonia and viburnum will lift your spirits in winter, you’ll often be aware of the perfume before you see the flowers.
+Scented shrubs like mahonia, skimmia and viburnum will lift your spirits in winter, you’ll often be aware of the perfume before you see the flowers.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.

 Our hellebore collection here begins flowering in January and continues until April – singles and doubles in beautiful shades of pink, white and cream.

 Mary Elizabeth’s presence still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new planting plan.
 The back-breaking planting of thousands of new bedding plants each autumn brings colour in early spring, with brave polyanthus giving us a little colour through milder winter days from December.

 The Orangery tea-room once housed fashionable Victorian ornamental exotics, and the little thatched summerhouse next to the Orangery has undergone restoration work, funded partly by the proceeds of raffle tickets bought by our kind visitors in previous years.

 Mary Elizabeth had this summerhouse built as a playhouse for her grandchildren and it was based on one that she remembered from her childhood in Wales.